matble/vote_for_points/README.md

-# chatbot_raffle
+# chatbot_vote
-A raffle script for Streamlabs Chatbot.
+A voting script for Streamlabs Chatbot.